mcharouk/aws/DevelopingOnAWS/Synopsis.md

   * header that must be returned
   * model of body

+## Lambda Authorizer

+* 2 modes : Token and request.
+* Request is preferred as it passes to lambda not only the token but also headers, query string, etc...
+It's more flexible to fail or succeed on more complex conditions
+* lambda authorizer returns a policy (Allow or Deny on execute-api action)
+* API Gateway evaluates the policy to authorize or not the request.

 # Module 11 : Micro services

 **should AVOID to get too deep into architectural patterns and deep dive into step function**